 ABC Letter Puzzles for Toddlers

 A classic ABC puzzle is a must for early learners.
 Ages 1-3.
-Toddlers will need assistance matching the upper to lower-case letters.
+Toddlers will need assistance matching uppercase to lowercase letters.

 Melissa & Doug Safari Wooden Chunky Puzzle